 Salted Chocolate Chunk Shortbread Cookies took the internet by storm with their delicious sugar crust and crisp texture laced with chocolate and sprinkled with flaky sea salt!

-Also known as “The Cookie(s)”, these Shortbread Cookies are made with just seven ingredients, are egg and nut-free, and are a nice break from traditional Chocolate Chip Cookies.
+Also known as “The Cookie(s)”, these slice and bake Shortbread Cookies are made with just seven ingredients, are egg and nut-free, and are a nice break from traditional Chocolate Chip Cookies.

 When these Alison Roman cookies nearly broke Instagram a couple of years ago and of course, I had to see what the fuss was all about!